$D\bar{D}^\ast$-$\pi J/\psi$ scatterings of coupled channels for $Z_c(3900)$ channel: Results

 The result of the scattering amplitudes are shown in Fig.~\ref{fig_simple_f}.
 We argue that the line shapes of the amplitudes are qualitatively consistent with those of the lattice~\cite{Ikeda:2016zwx,Ikeda:2017mee} and the present calculations.
 The potential strengths are also consistent with each other.
 The potential parameters $V_{ij}$ listed in Table~\ref{tbl_LVparameters} can be crudely identified with volume integrals of the (local) potential used in the lattice and present analysis.
 This can be seen by a momentum independent interaction which can be written as \be \bra \bm p^\prime | V | \bm p \ket = \bra \bm 0 | V | \bm 0 \ket = \int d^3 x V(x) \ee These volume integrals for the present quark model calculations are \be V_{12} \sim 0.28, \ \ \ V_{23} \sim 0.17, \ \ \ V_{22} \sim 0 \ee which are roughly consistent with those in Table~\ref{tbl_LVparameters}.
 We have computed the amplitudes with using other set of parameters.
 It turned out that result depends very sensitively on the strengths of the $V_{ij}$ parameters both in their relative ratios and absolute strengths.
 Observing this fact, the quark exchange mechanism in the quark model provides in a rather nontrivial way potential strengths that are consistent with the lattice calculation modulo overall strength.
 As we have discussed, the reduction of the overall strength could be attributed to the running coupling constant $\alpha_S$.
 Therefore, we could say that, though not perfect, the quark model provides a reasonable explanation for the phenomena around the $Z_c(3900)$ and useful to understand physics mechanism of the lattice calculations.
+This observation also suggests the suppression of the coupling of two-meson channels to genuine tetraquark state, and hence their existence as a real particle is not likely.